Azure-Samples/digital-twins-explorer/README.md

 - typescript
 products:
 - azure-digital-twins
-name: Azure Digital Twins (ADT) explorer
+name: Azure Digital Twins explorer
 description: A code sample for visualizing and managing an Azure Digital Twins instance
 urlFragment: digital-twins-explorer
 ---

-# Azure Digital Twins (ADT) explorer
+# Azure Digital Twins explorer

 ## Note to Existing Users: Change in Authentication

-**As of 10/30, we have changed authentication in adt-explorer.** Adt-explorer will now pick up your login from az login, VS/VS Code, or environment variables.
+**As of 10/30, we have changed authentication in Azure Digital Twins explorer.** Azure Digital Twins explorer will now pick up your login from az login, VS/VS Code, or environment variables.
 You only need to provide the service URL to connect.
-The simplest way to login is to run az login at some point in a command prompt before running adt-explorer (does not have to be the same command prompt).
+The simplest way to login is to run az login at some point in a command prompt before running Azure Digital Twins explorer (does not have to be the same command prompt).
 See below for more information.

 ## Overview

-adt-explorer is a sample application for the [Azure Digital Twins service](https://docs.microsoft.com/azure/digital-twins/overview).
+Azure Digital Twins explorer is a sample application for the [Azure Digital Twins service](https://docs.microsoft.com/azure/digital-twins/overview).
 It lets you connect to an Azure Digital Twins instance to:
 * Upload and explore models
 * Upload and edit graphs of twins
 * Visualize the twins graph with a number of layout techniques